 TANF (Temporary Assistance for Needy Families) is Georgia’s welfare program.
 PADV interviews and assesses welfare applicants who show signs of being victims of domestic violence, and provides them with service coordination, and referrals for community services, employment, and housing opportunities.
 Domestic violence survivors receive a temporary waiver from certain TANF requirements without losing financial assistance.

 Supplemental Nutrition Assistance Program (SNAP)

 SNAP, previously known as the Food Stamp Program, provides monthly benefits to low-income households to help pay the cost of food.
 The program provides education and information to those receiving food stamps promoting healthy eating, healthy lifestyles and more.
-To see if you could qualify, click here or call 404-873-1766 or 770-963-9799.
+To see if you qualify, call 404-873-1766 or 770-963-9799.

 Teen Dating Violence Program